Google BigQuery

 - Use this secret in the Service Account Key field of the BigQuery connection setup.

-When you use the Private Key authentication method, all team members who have access to the fabric can use the connection in their projects.
-Team members automatically inherit the access and permissions of the stored connection credentials.
+This method allows all team members with access to the fabric to use the connection in their projects.
+Those users inherit the access and permissions of the Service Account, as defined in its IAM roles.